 If you want to have all typical shared server services like cPanel, FTP, mail, SQL and private JVM with Tomcat and Liferay use our Java hosting Tomcat Pro package (1GB heap).
 As per its developers this amount of RAM 'is perfectly reasonable for a moderately sized machine or a developer machine'.
 Here comes idle Liferay JVM memory usage graph:

-If you want to manage your own server then get a VPS package where we will optionally prepare Java, application server, SQL database, Liferay and other software for you.
+If you want to manage your own server then get a VPS package where we will optionally preinstall Java, application server, SQL database, Liferay and other software for you.
 You can also perform the installs by yourself.
 Liferay on a VPS will be described later in this article.
 Liferay can also run on Jetty, JBoss and Glassfish if you prefer any of these application servers.

 This is copy and paste style tutorial.
 We are using liferay-portal-tomcat bundle here as it allows for fastest installation.
 We will use currently newest Liferay 6.2 GA3.